fyerfyer/fan-atpg/README.md

 - Multiple backtrace to head lines
 - Postponement of line justification to reduce backtracking

+## Reference

+[1] Fujiwara, H., & Shimono, T. (1983).
+On the acceleration of test generation algorithms.
+IEEE Transactions on Computers, (12), 1137-1144.

 ## License

 This project is licensed under the MIT License.